Last updated on March 18, 2022

 This article is an update of the original published in 2017.
 Regulations change frequently.
 That’s why Sharps Compliance monitors updates and communicates any changes to its customers.

-Did you know that there are different methods of transporting regulated medical wastes for disposal: mail-back programs and pick-up services?
-For some customers, mail-back is the more practical and economical option; where for others, pick-up service makes more sense.
-There are several factors that go into determining which option is the best.
-The most common include:
+Did you know that there are different methods of transporting regulated medical wastes (RMW) for disposal: mailback programs and pickup services?
+For some customers, mailback is the more practical and economical option; for others, pickup service makes more sense.
+Several factors go into determining which option is the best.

 - How wastes must be packaged and labeled